 In order to meet its own market demand, Rwanda will expand local markets by improving farm to market access and logistical support to farmers, alongside serviceable road and transport networks, cold-chain storage, developing decentralised village-based agricultural processing centres that incorporate low-carbon sources of energy, such as biogas-digesters and solar driers, and decentralised compost plants.

 This will form a conduit for agricultural-based trade based on less food miles for regionally and internationally imported food products.
-Strengthening local markets will also build economic resilience in rural areas that is less dependent on linear commodity flows of raw goods leaving rural areas unprocessed and without added value.
+Strengthening local markets will also build economic resilience in rural areas that are less dependent on linear commodity flows of raw goods leaving rural areas unprocessed and without added value.

-To create additional export opportunities, Rwanda will develop niche export crops under organic and fair-trade branding, such as organic and fair-trade tea, coffee and horticulture.
+To create additional export opportunities, Rwanda will develop niche export crops under organic and fair- trade branding, such as organic and fair-trade tea, coffee and horticulture.
 Such initiatives, including 'Greening the Tea' initiative will increase adaptive capacity while reducing greenhouse gas emissions (mitigation) by addressing not only crop production, but also processing technologies that are currently energy and bio- mass intensive.
 Developing adaptation capacity in the export crop sector will also increase resilience to future temperature changes which are already impacting on coffee production in Kenya.

 Rwanda will add value to food stuffs through the processing of agricultural products to supply the market demand of a growing population with an increasingly wider demand for processed food items, much of which is currently imported from regional and international suppliers.

 By 2050, higher value locally produced niche products will be found in all urban supermarkets, restaurants and hotels.
 Food products will be widely certified to ensure their safety and hygiene consistently, as well as their Fair Trade and Sustainably-Sourced qualities to ensure access to premium markets.

 Processing agricultural products also reduces post-harvest loss due to insufficient storage or cold-chain facilities, particularly with high value and perishable fruits and vegetable crops.
-Expansion of manufactured products will best be achieved through the development of decentralised village-based agriculture processing centres using a range of appropriate technologies that incorporate low-carbon sources of energy, such as biogas-digesters and solar driers.
-Rwanda will also develop Pesticide control and create pesticide residue check system for high value/ diversified expert commodities.
+Expansion of manufactured products will best be achieved through the development of decentralised village-based agriculture processing centres using a range of appropriate technologies that incorporate low-carbon sources of energy, such as biogas-digesters and solar dryers.
+Rwanda will also develop Pesticide control and create a pesticide residue check system for high value/ diversified expert commodities.

-Sector Lead Ministry Implementing Agency Focus Area
+Sector Lead Ministry Implementing Entity Focus Area Mitigation Agriculture MINAGRI RAB and NAEB Adaptation ✓ Green Growth ✓

-Agriculture Mitigation

-MINAGRI Adaptation ✓

-Green Growth ✓

-SI 4.1.4 Developing agroforestry and soil management for sustainable agriculture and fruit production
+SI 4.1.4 Developing agroforestrγ and soil management for sustainable agriculture and fruit production

-Agroforestry systems can address both land degradation and poverty issues by improving soil fertility, reducing soil erosion, strengthening food security, sequestering carbon, improving resilience to climate change.
-Multipurpose tree species, with emphasis on nitrogen fixing, fodder and fruit production, and both indigenous and exotic species will be raised in the nursery and distributed to farmers in different agroecological zones.
+Agroforestry systems can address both land degradation and poverty issues by improving soil fertility, reducing soil erosion, strengthening food security, sequestering carbon, and improving resilience to climate change.
+Multipurpose tree species, with emphasis on nitrogen fixing, fodder and fruit production, and both indigenous and exotic species will be raised in the nursery and distributed to farmers in different agro-ecological zones.

-Sector/Sub- sector Lead Ministry Implementing Agency Focus Area l and llas and MoE MINIACRI Mitigation √ Forestry RAB, REMA, RFA, RWB, NLA,LODA Adaptation ✓ 1 Olcotty WIII W/ NEOO NEX,EODX Green Growth ✓
+Sector Lead Ministry Implementing Entity Focus Area Mitigation ✓ Land Use and Forestry MoE, MINAGRI, MINALOC RAB, REMA, RFA, RWB, NLA,LODA Adaptation ✓ and rorestry THINALOC RWD, NEA,LODA Green Growth ✓